-Today I have a great post for you on what to do post knee injury to help your knee recover.
+Today I have an excellent post for you on what to do post knee injury to help your knee recover.

 And why you should know how to use them to help yourself or your clients recover after knee injuries.

-Before you finish this article I want to share with you how important movement progressions can be in recovering from injuries and returning back to competing sports or excelling at exercise.
-But first, I want to share with you why this information is so important.
+Before you finish this article, I want to share how vital movement progressions can be in recovering from post-surgery injuries and returning to competing sports or excelling at exercise.
+But first, I want to share why this information is so important.

-Before I get to that, here is a sneak peak into what I do:
+Before I get to that, here is a sneak peek into what I do:

 I first saw Rick speak about a year ago in Las Vegas.
-I liked where his head was at with regards to the exercise industry and decided to keep a close eye on his programs and information.
+I liked where his head was regarding the exercise industry and decided to keep a close eye on his programs and information.
 It was a good thing I did because something rather lousy was about to happen to me.

-You see, like a lot of fitness professionals whose goal is optimal performance, I like to cross train in several different sports.
-This keeps me on my feet (or so I thought) and makes me a more well rounded coach.
-This time, however, I was mistaken…
+Like many fitness professionals whose goal is optimal performance, I like to cross-train in several sports.
+This keeps me on my feet (or so I thought) and makes me a more well-rounded coach.
+This time, however, I was mistaken

-I had decided to join an “adult” gymnastics class with a friend of mine.
-I put the quotations around the word adult because the next youngest person there was the ripe old age of 16.
-I was having trouble during one part of the warm-up where were being instructed to do a punch 360 to a dive roll.
+I had decided to join an “adult” gymnastics class with a friend.
+The quotation marks around the word adult signify that the young person was no older than 16.
+I had trouble during one part of the warm-up where we were instructed to do a punch 360 to a dive roll.
 I couldn’t smooth out the motion and make it flow as one movement.
-As I geared up for my last pass of this particular warm-up drill I centered my thoughts and said to myself, “I’m gonna punch so hard that there’s no way I can miss this movement.”
+As I geared up for my last pass of this particular warm-up drill, I centered my thoughts and said, “I’m gonna punch so hard that there’s no way I can miss this movement.”
 And punch hard I did.

-As I landed from my 360 to punch for my dive roll I felt instant and terrible pain.
-I tumbled to the ground and realized something bad had just happened.
-Long story short, my movement mistake cost me a partial tear in my LCL and MCL, a damaged Meniscus, a torn Quad and an ACL that officially said Bye Bye!
+I felt instant and terrible pain as I landed from my 360 to punch for my dive roll.
+I tumbled to the ground and realized something terrible had just happened.
+My movement mistake cost me a partial tear in my LCL and MCL, a damaged Meniscus, a torn Quad, and an ACL that officially said Bye Bye!

 I knew instantly that it was a long road ahead to get back to where I was.

-Now, I need to interject that this isn’t the first knee injury I had.
-In fact I jacked the other knee up 8 years before in a car vs. bike accident (I was on the bike).
-The good news, however, is since I had already gone through a knee injury before, I knew what had to be done to make it better.
-I already knew the mistakes I had made and what progressions I should be doing.
-The knowledge that the first injury gave me would only be increased by my journey towards recovering from the more recent injury.
+Now, I need to interject that this isn’t the first knee injury.
+I jacked the other knee up eight years before in a car vs. bike accident (I was on the bike).
+However, the good news is that since I had already gone through a knee injury before, I knew what had to be done to make it better.
+I already knew my mistakes and what progress I should be making.
+The knowledge that the first injury gave me would only be increased by my journey toward recovering from the more recent injury.

 So what are these movement progressions that I keep talking about?

-The simplest way to describe a movement progression is to think about the way a baby goes from being born to being able to walk.
+The simplest way to describe a movement progression for post-surgery is to think about how a baby goes from being born to being able to walk.

-At first the baby spends most of its time in a reclined position.
-As babies begin to gain control over their core muscles they are able to then roll over onto their stomachs and hold their head up, and eventually this ‘tummy time” turns into pushing up and crawling, followed by lifting the body in the air and holding a standing position with support.
-Once they are confident in holding a standing position with support they start their new journey of learning to move on 2 legs.
+At first, the baby spends most of its time in a reclined position.
+As babies gain control over their core muscles, they can then roll onto their stomachs and hold their heads up.
+Eventually, this ‘tummy time” pushes up and crawls, lifts the body in the air, and holds a standing position with support.
+Once they are confident in having an upright position with support, they start their new learning journey to move on two legs.

-Simply put, you need to earn the right to do the next movement by developing the necessary mobility and stability to properly perform the preceding movement.
+You need to earn the right to do the next movement by developing the necessary mobility and stability to perform the preceding action properly.